 “Not Your Normal” Animals Rescue

-Animals of Appalachia wants to focus on rescuing the “non-tradiotinal” animals that we keep.
-Cats, dogs, and even rabbits are easily given to another keeper or housed in a shelter, but what do we do with lizards, frogs, snakes, or hamsters?
+Animals of Appalachia wants to focus on rescuing the “non-tradiotinal” animals that are kept as pets.
+Cats, dogs, and even rabbits find new homes easily or housed in a shelter, but what do we do with lizards, frogs, snakes, or hamsters?
 Sadly these critters are sometimes just discarded.
 AoA wants to change that.
 Rescuing and rehoming can be difficult for exotic animals, but that is where we come in.

 Want to help out?